calebpowell/calebpowell.github.io/_posts/java-generics-2.md

 }
 ```

 It is safe to get a Fruit reference from the fruit array, but it isn't safe to put an instance of a Fruit into the array (because it is actually an array of Apples).
 The people designing the Java language (and Generics) did not permit this same mistake with typed collections.
-So, for a collection reference defined with an `? extends Fruit` wildcard type, the compiler prevents you from adding an element:
+For a collection reference defined with an `extends` wildcard type, the compiler prevents you from adding an element:

 ```java
 List<Apple> apples = new ArrayList<Apple>();